Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

 #### Tests User Story
-+ I can't remember the name of a recipe that i liked on the Fat Raccoon and I want to find it again. <!-- Testing Recipe Favorites Function -->
++ I can't remember the name of a recipe that i liked on the Fat Raccoon, and I want to find it again. <!-- Testing Recipe Favorites Function -->

 #### Expectation(s):
 1. The favorite icon responds appropriately to recipe status of favorite and unfavorite.